jhnbyrn/951-KLR-PAGES/isv_routine.md

 ## Overview

 Pysically, the ISV is opened or closed by the choice of 2 ground pins.
 From the 8051's perspective, this is achieved by a simple PWM signal.
 During the on-time, the DME's circuitry gounds one ISV pin, and during the off-time it grounds the other pin instead.
-So the 8051 and its code are not concerned with grounding one pin or the other; we simply set the output high or low with the appropriate duty cycle.
+So the 8051 and its program are not concerned with grounding one pin or the other; we simply set the output high or low with the appropriate duty cycle.

 The actual signal is generated using one of the 8051's two 16-bit timers (timer1).
 During the timer1 interrupt routine, we load the timer with a precalculated on-time value and toggle the ISV pin ON, and in the next interrupt with load it with the precalculated off-time value and toggle the pin OFF.
 This article is mainly concerned with exactly *how* these two values (on-time and off-time) are calculated.

-Sotware-wise, the ISV is controlled with the usual combination of open loop and closed loop control.
+Software-wise, the ISV is controlled with the usual combination of open loop and closed loop control.
 The open loop values are provided by a 2-axis map (RPM and temperature).
 These values almost always apply, and are modified by the closed loop correction.
 The open loop map values are chosen to get the idle speed close to the target; the closed loop logic makes fine-tuning adjustments.

 The closed loop part uses a combination of proportional and integral control.This closed loop control routine will always try to keep the idle speed at a certain target.
 This target speed is defined by a 1-axis map that depends on temperature.
+But as we'll see a little later, there is an interesting quirk where the DME actually has 2 different idle target maps, one of which was not intended to be used (but it can be!).

 Various adjustments are made to the control logic depending on a range of conditions, for example:

 * if air conditioning is turned on, then the idle target speed is raised to a higher minimum value
-* if the engine is starting, or returning to idle during deceleration, the target rpm is held higher than normal and allowed to sink down gradually (this is referred to as a *flare* henceforth).
+* if the engine is starting, or returning to idle during deceleration, the target rpm is held higher than normal and allowed to sink down gradually (henceforth I'll call this the *flare*).
-* various limits and adjustments are made to the closed loop correction
+* various limits and adjustments are applied to the closed loop correction to prevent saturation and windup.

 The ISV routine doesn't just handle idle; it needs to handle all possible running conditions: